-My son eyed his table mate warily, as I tried to smooth it over.
-“This is Nolan,” I said brightly as I knelt down to their level.
+My son eyed his table mate warily as I tried to smooth it over.
+“This is Nolan,” I said a little too brightly as I knelt down to their level.
 “I think he’d like to be your friend!”

 She sniffled.
 Nolan stared.
-I stammered something about a wonderful day have so much fun, squeezed my son’s shoulders, and hightailed it out of the room before I lost my nerve and took the entire class out for ice-cream instead.
+I stammered something about “wonderful day have so much fun,” squeezed my son’s shoulders, and hightailed it out of the room before I lost my nerve and took the entire class out for ice cream instead.